 Selling the cherry red Burny ES-335 (model RSA-100) I recently bought.
 This is a beautiful guitar in excellent, original condition.
 The binding has yellowed just a bit with age, making it look vintage.
 Well -- I guess it is -- more than 20 years old now.
 I'm selling because the neck carve is a Gibson '60s style -- thin -- which I'm not a fan of.
 I prefer the fat '50s necks.

 In case you're not familiar with Burny, it's one of the many high-quality lawsuit-era guitar brands that emerged in Japan in the '70s, copying and actually doing a better job of building Gibson, Fender, and Martin guitars, including Ibanez, Greco, Tokai, Fernandes, Takamine, Guyatone, and others.
+As the label inside the guitar shows, this Burny was built by Fernandes.

 All the stuff you'd expect in a similar Gibson ES-335 guitar, with the added bonus of made in Japan when they were building them better than the guys at Gibson.
 Dual humbuckers, Kluson-style tulip tuners, rosewood fretboard with dot inlays, semi-hollow body with a three-ply maple-mahogany-maple top and back, tune-o-matic bridge, long guard, stop tail, etc. Even the fabled, Japan-only Gibson open-book headstock.
 Includes a really nice Noah's Ark heavy duty gig bag.
 "Thin film finish" in great shape with just a few minor dings/scratches.